 Cheerios are made from oats that are gluten-free, as well as nut free.
 They are a great snack for school lunches as they are very allergen friendly.

 Smart Food is made from vegetable oil, whey protein, cheddar cheese, buttermilk, and salt (along with some other additives).
-These ingredients make one of the best snacks, gluten-free!
+These ingredients make one of the best snacks available, gluten-free!

 Just like corn, corn tortillas are gluten-free!
-They are a great alternative to your typical wrap for tacos or burritos and don’t change the overall flavor of your favorite Mexican foods.
+They are a great alternative to your typical wrap for tacos or burritos.
+Plus, tortillas don’t change the overall flavor of your favorite Mexican foods.

 A quick snack on the run is always a must for any parent out there with hungry kiddies.
 Pick up a granola bar as a perfect gluten-free snack that is high in protein and fiber.